 The cost?
 A quality professional painter will charge you between $50 and $100 an hour, depending on the scope of the project.
 A handyman can probably be had for half that price.

-If you decide to do it yourself, a tube of caulk can be scored at a dollar store for just that – one dollar.
-But, if you are asking your acrylic workmate to do a big job like trapping interior heated or cooled air, splurge for top-of-the-line caulk that will cost only a few dollars more per tube.
+If you decide to do it yourself, a tube of caulk can be scored at a dollar store for just that – one dollar (or a few dollars due to recent inflation).
+But, if you are asking your acrylic workmate to do a big job like trapping interior heated or cooled air, splurge for the top-of-the-line caulk (and caulk gun) that will cost only a few dollars more per tube.

 Silicone caulk is the sealant of choice for non-porous substances such as ceramic tile, metals, and glass; it will bond to pert near anything.
 Masonry caulk keeps its elasticity in any weather and will work in cracks in mortar and concrete.